-Table 10: HFA Single-Family Mortgage and Borrower Characteristics This table reports the average mortgage amount, average purchase price and borrower income, and the percent of borrowers receiving agency down payment assistance for all HFA program loans in 2017, financed by both MRB and non-MRB sources of funding, among other demographic data.
-78 Table 11: HFA Mortgage Distribution by Income Area This table breaks down HFAS single-family loans, both MRB and non-MRB, by the percent of mortgages made to homeowners of varying income levels.
+Table 10: HFA Single-Family Mortgage and Borrower Characteristics (MRB and Non-MRB Loans) This table reports the average mortgage loan amount, average purchase price and borrower income, and the percent of borrowers receiving agency down payment assistance for all HFA program loans in 2022, financed by both MRB and non-MRB sources of funding, among other demographic data.
+78 Table 11: HFA Mortgage Distribution by Income Area (MRB and Non-MRB Loans) This table breaks down HFA single-family loans, both MRB and non-MRB, by the percent of mortgage loans made to homeowners of varying income levels.
 This table also contains the percent of HFA loans made to borrowers in federally targeted areas and U.S. Department of Agriculture program-eligible rural areas.
-80 Table 12: Percent of HFA Single-Family Loans Receiving Mortgage Insurance This table reflects the percent of HFA program loans, both MRB and non-MRB, made in 2017 that were insured by various sources.
-82 Table 13: Targeting of HFA Single-Family Funds to Special Groups This table indicates whether or not HFAs set aside funds, whether MRB or non-MRB, in 2017 for certain targeted populations and/or communities.
+80 Table 12: Percent of HFA Single-Family Loans (MRB and Non-MRB) Receiving Mortgage Insurance This table reflects the percent of HFA program loans, both MRB and non-MRB, originated in 2022 that were insured by various sources.
+82 Table 13: Targeting of HFA Single-Family Funds to Special Groups This table indicates whether an HFA sets aside MRB and/or non-MRB funds in 2022 for certain targeted populations and/or communities.
 84 Table 14: Single-Family Portfolio Servicing This table identifies states that service their single-family portfolio in-house by percent of the portfolio serviced, as well as those states that service single-family loans for other HFAs and other entities.
 86 Table 15: Single-Family Loans with Down Payment Assistance Most HFAs offer down payment assistance (DPA) to help borrowers pay for their down payment and other closing costs associated with purchasing a home.
-This table reports on the amount of borrowers receiving DPA in 2017, the average amount of assistance received, the form in which the assistance was provided, and the source(s) of the funding HFAs use to finance their DPA programs.
-88 Table 16: Subordinate Loan Production HFAs draw on a variety of sources to finance subordinate, or secondary, loans.
-This table provides an overview of HFA subordinate loan programs in 2017, including the types of subordinate financing issued, the source of the funding for such initiatives, the total dollar amount of financing extended, and the amount of loans closed.
-90
+This table reports on the number of homebuyers receiving DPA in 2022, the average amount of assistance received, the form in which the assistance was provided, and the source(s) of the funding HFAs used to finance their DPA programs.
+88